 【Type】Wood cup for SAKE

 【Original Design Position】Surface

 【Usage】Ceremony or Wedding

 【Packaging Detail】Standard safe packing or upon your request

-# Please note that the size and build of the masu cups may vary do to the actual stock conditions.
+# Please note that the size and build of the masu cups may vary due to the actual stock conditions.

-A simple, nice paper box for protecting the masu cups from scratches.
+A simple, nice paper box to protect the masu cups from scratches.

 It's also very useful if you would like to use the masu cups as a gift to someone.

 Order a transparent, stringed plastic bag for each of your freshly purchased masu cups.